 Whether you’re interested in student-created films, shopping for new plants for your garden, or taking in some live music, you’ll find a variety of festivals at Rutgers–New Brunswick.

 Alumni, friends, family, and visitors participate in the day’s activities, which include Ag Field Day and the New Jersey Folk Festival.
-Usually the last Saturday in April, Rutgers Day attracts more than 75,000 visitors to Rutgers’ campuses in New Brunswick and Piscataway.
+Usually the last Saturday in April, Rutgers Day attracts 100,000 visitors to Rutgers’ campuses in New Brunswick and Piscataway.

 Rutgers draws thousands of visitors to the G.H.
 Cook Campus each spring to take part in a day of demonstrations, activities, and lectures covering all facets of New Jersey farming and agriculture.